 There are two tracks disability could take that would be of financial concern.
 The first is returning to work, but not being able to make as much money as before.
-This often brings job instability and may involve long term financial hardship.
 The second is where a person will never work again in any capacity.

-It is the first scenario that should be of primary concern because in most cases absence is usually temporary, whereas residual effects are often permanent.
-That is, when an individual returns to work, they may not be the same person, so to speak.
+It is the first scenario that should be of primary concern because the residual effects may be permanent.
+When an individual returns to work, they may not be the same person, so to speak.
 Energy levels, responsiveness, concentration, memory, judgment, general presentation, ability to reliably and routinely work on projects in a timely fashion, and other performance-sensitive skills may never completely return for former levels.

 Social Security Administration; Industry, Occupation, and Disability Insurance Beneficiary Work Return; Social Security Bulletin; Vol. 62, No. 1; 1999; p19.
 Among other reasons, 19% because they wanted to work, 11% because rehabilitation made work possible, and 8% for other reasons.

 While most individuals believe the probability of being disabled for more than 90 days is about 2%, the actual risk is more like 30%*.

 That's a gross miscalculation of risk.
 More importantly, what people fail to understand is that it's what comes after the absence period - the return to work stage - that causes the most instability and economic losses to pile up.
 That's because employees often depend on their employers for coverage without a full understanding of the what group Long Term Disability is designed for.